 - Agitation: When someone consumes a significant amount of crack cocaine, it is common for them to experience a state of agitation.
 Holding a conversation with someone in this state can be difficult.
 Agitation symptoms, such as nervousness and anxiety, may become magnified if they have overdosed.

-- Black phlegm: People commonly abuse crack cocaine by smoking it.
+- Black phlegm: People commonly use crack cocaine by smoking it.
 When someone chronically smokes crack, it can weaken their immune system and lessen their body’s ability to resist lung infections.
 Smoking crack can result in bleeding within the lungs which causes some people to cough up black phlegm (dried blood) or blood.
-Coughing blood is a sign that the body is quickly deteriorating as a result of crack cocaine abuse and should be addressed immediately.
+Coughing blood is a sign that the body is quickly deteriorating as a result of crack cocaine use and should be addressed immediately.

 - Itchiness: Due to the increase in blood pressure caused by the drug, some people under the influence of crack may become extremely itchy.
 Some individuals may be more susceptible to an itching response than others.
 If someone is unable to control their itching or complains that it is far worse than usual, there is a substantial likelihood that they have overdosed.